altoviso/bd-load/README.md

 Although it was important to add tons of capabilities and features into the loader back six years ago for historical and marketing reasons, much of that machinery was never needed to build optimal applications.

-###Indeed--most AMD loaders either solve problems we don't care about (and are therefore bloated) or are poorly built (or both!).
+###Most AMD loaders either solve problems we don't care about--and are therefore bloated--or are poorly built...or both!

-Furthermore, ES6 modules are vaporware and, when they do become available, add almost nothing to the party.
+Furthermore, native ES6 modules are vaporware and, when they do become available, add almost nothing to the party.

 ###bd-load implements exactly the features needed to build modern applications and leverages ES6 to express the fastest and smallest AMD loader ever built.